 ELSA has a special status and cooperation with UN Educational, Scientific and Cultural Organisation (UNESCO); UN Economic and Social Council (UN ECOSOC); UN Commission on International Trade Law (UNCITRAL); UN Office on Drugs and Crime (UNODC); Council of Europe; Office of the United Nations High Commissioner for Human Rights (OHCHR); World Intellectual Property Organisation (WIPO); Organisation for Economic Co-operation and Development (OECD); Coalition for the International Criminal Court (CICC).
-ELSA also participates on a yearly basis at the World Forum of Democracy organised by the Council of Europe.

-The appointed delegates will be supported in their preparation by academic coordinators, that will provide the delegates with all the practical and scientific information needed to enjoy the session.
-They will be able to participate to both the official meeting and the side-events usually organised by governments and NGOs to raise awareness on specific issues.
+The appointed delegates will be supported in their preparation by academic coordinators that will provide with the practical and scientific information needed to enjoy the session at the best.
+They will be able to participate in both the official meeting and the side events usually organised by governments and NGOs to raise awareness on specific issues.
 Within one month after the event the report of the delegation, written under the advice of the academic coordinator, should be ready in order to be published online by ELSA International.